 - Roast the sweet potato until it is fork tender and slightly brown around the edges.
 It is best to dice into small bite-size pieces which best suits a salad and also reduces cook time.

-- Allow the sweet potato, couscous and pumpkin seeds to cool before combining with the cheese and other ingrdients.
+- Allow the sweet potato, couscous and pumpkin seeds to cool before combining with the cheese and other ingredients.

 - This salad has fairly subtle flavours, so adjust the amount of honey and herbs to taste.
 You can always add more for a bigger flavour.

-- Preheat the oven and line a baking tray with parchment paper.
+- Preheat the oven to 200C / 390F and line a baking tray with parchment paper.
 Once at temperature, scatter the sweet potato on the tray, drizzle with a little olive oil and sprinkle with sweet paprika, if using.
 Bake for 20-25 minutes until turning very slightly golden brown at the edges (but not burnt!).

 - Make the couscous according to packet instructions.